Pasha-Ignatyuk/grow/documentation/SRS.md

 #### "Delete DEPT" button

-"Delete DEPT" button redirects user to main page with the list of departments without deleted department.
+"Delete DEPT" button redirects user to the selection window requiring either to delete the department with all
+employees, or to delete the department and reset the record of the employees' belonging to the department.
+If only a department is deleted, its employees are moved to the section "without department". if the department is
-All records about employees of this department have been removed from the database.
+deleted together with the employees, the employee records are deleted from the database.

 #### "EDIT DEPT" button